We have heat!

 It took nearly a month of telephone calls, research, lots and lots of perseverance, and a full day of exacting work, but our previously “dead” furnace is now running like new.

 We were hoping to repair… not replace… the furnace, and this turned out to be a problem because the part we needed didn’t seem to exist.
 There used to be two dealers within a sixty-mile radius selling and servicing this kind of furnace.
 The dealer we bought the furnace from went out of business a few years ago.
-The other dealer is closing his business in a few months because of the recession and he had absolutely no interest in trying to help us find parts or information.
+The other dealer is closing his business in a few months because of lack of business and he had absolutely no interest in trying to help us find parts or information.

 Our next step was to call the company who manufactures this furnace.
 The customer service person there flatly said to call a dealer and that she could give us no further information.
 During the next several days I think we must have called practically every dealer in the United States who sells parts or the newer versions of this furnace.
 Without exception, everyone we talked to was extremely interested in selling us a new furnace, but their interest level went way down when they realized we were trying to find a replacement part for the furnace we already have.
 Apparently the combustion fan assembly for the type of furnace we have was prone to failure, and the entire assembly was redesigned several years ago.
 Every dealer we spoke to said the redesigned assembly would not fit in our older furnace and that there was no possibility of finding a used assembly because of the problem with the design.

 Eventually we found a dealer in Washington state.
-This was a family business and the original owner just happened to be in the store the morning that my husband called.
+This was a family business and the original owner just happened to be in the store the morning that we called.
 The current owner, his grandson, said he could not help us but his grandfather might be able to.
 This man, who was in his eighties, was aware of the weakness in the combustion fan assembly… but what made this man different from everyone else we had spoken to was that he also knew how we could fix it!

 He told us that although the redesigned combustion fan ASSEMBLY would not fit our furnace, the manufacturer did sell a combustion fan MOTOR that we could install into the assembly we already had.
 He said the reason the other dealers didn’t know about this part is because it is not listed on the manufacturer’s official parts sheet… and that replacing this part in the assembly would be a very detailed job that would involve dismantling almost the entire furnace, and that the time involved makes this a very expensive repair.
-He seemed pleased when my husband told him we were going to replace the part ourselves.
+He seemed pleased when we told him we were going to replace the part ourselves.
 When the part arrived less than a week later, there was an accompanying note warning of a couple of problems we might encounter during the repair process and how to deal with them.

 We save a lot of money by being able to fix things ourselves.
 We never call plumbers, electricians, or any other professional repair people because we have taught ourselves how to do these types of repairs.
 Fixing this broken furnace turned out to be somewhat more intimidating than the usual do-it-yourself project… but because we took it one step at a time, it was very doable.